MHaringa/insurancerating/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have added:
+In this version:

-* Function added to split rows with a time period longer than one month to multiple rows with a time period of exactly one month each.
+* Function construct_tariff_classes is now split in functions fit_gam and construct_tariff_classes.

 ## Test environments
-* local OS X install, R 3.6.1
+* local OS X install, R 3.6.2
 * win-builder (devel and release)

 ## R CMD check results